-Preparing for the RAK
+Preparing the Meal

-Since the food was nearly prepared, we decided to measure out the bags of rice to distribute to the families.
-A woven mat was laid down on the floor and large (roughly 30-50lb) bags of rice were dumped in the middle.
+Since the food was nearly prepared, we began to measure out bags of rice to distribute to the families as a thank you for welcoming us into their village.
+Large bags of rice (roughly 30-50 lbs each) were dumped onto a woven mat that was covering the floor.
 From there we had metal cans that we used to “measure” out equal amounts of rice for each family into bags.
 The hardest part was tying the bags shut without tearing the bag!

-Talking Politics, Life, and Aspirations Over Lunch With Khin’s Family
+Talking Politics, Life, and Aspirations

 While we ate, we talked with Khin about her friends and the Presidential election in Myanmar.
 This would be the first elected civilian President in 50 years.
 She shared how hopeful she was the future of her country.